Surftango/Template/README.md

 The application has 3 primary Screens

-- Splash Screen: User generally dont see this screen unless a cold-launch that will take a noticeable time.
+- Splash Screen: User generally don't see this screen unless a cold-launch that will take a noticeable time.
-- Landing Screen: Main Screen with a drawer layout so that we can swap in child vies for
+- Landing Screen: Main Screen with a drawer layout so that we can swap in child views for
-    - Restaurant List: This screen shows the restaurant retrieved from the service.
+    - Restaurant List: This screen shows the restaurants retrieved from the service.
 Primary responsibility is to display the items in both a list and grid layout.
-    - Favourite Restaurant List: This screen shows the restaurants that are added as favourites, from the Details screen
+    - Favourite Restaurant List: This screen shows the restaurants that are added as favourites, from the Details screen.
+Also provide context menu to clear fav
     - Profile Screen: Access the Consumer details, after Login to the service.
 - Restaurant Details: This screen displays the details of the restaurant selected from the restaurant list screen.
+Also provide the ability to add a restaurant to a favourites list.

 Design